 Mays was named Rookie of the Year in 1951, then was drafted during the Korean War.
 He missed almost two full seasons while stationed at Fort Eustis, Virginia, but returned in 1954 to put together a Hall-of-Fame career.
 Willie Mays is considered one of the greatest five-tool baseball players to ever do it.

 Roger Staubach, Navy

-Staubach served in Vietnam before leading “America’s Team” as quarterback of professional football’s Dallas Cowboys and winning two Super Bowl titles.
-His collegiate No. 12 jersey was retired at the U.S. Naval Academy.
+Staubach served in Vietnam before leading "America's Team" as quarterback of professional football's Dallas Cowboys and winning two Super Bowl titles.
+His college football No. 12 jersey was retired at the U.S. Naval Academy.